Nikayla Small: Canada

-In August 2018, Small was called up for the first time to the Canada national program with the Canada U15 for the 2018 CONCACAF Girls' U-15 Championship.
-She was named to the tournament Best XI.
-She later was called up to camps with the Canada U17 and represented the Canada U20 at both the 2022 CONCACAF Women's U-20 Championship and the 2022 FIFA U-20 Women's World Cup.
+In August 2018, Small received her first Canada call-up, joining the under-15 team for the 2018 CONCACAF Girls' U-15 Championship, where she was named to the tournament Best XI.
+She was later part of the under-17 program and represented the under-20 team at the 2022 CONCACAF Women's U-20 Championship and the 2022 FIFA U-20 Women's World Cup, where she served as one of the squad's three captains.

-In October 2021, she was called up to the Canada senior team for the first time for a training camp and a set of friendlies.
+In October 2021, Small was called into a Canada senior team camp for the first time as a training player.
+She received two senior call-ups that year but did not earn a cap.